 - Partnering with teachers, counselors, administrators, students and parents to support learning and to eliminate the practice of allowing students to "opt out" of completing assignments

 outside of the school day when many

 students lack ample access to the resources needed to learn effectively.
 For all students to have an equal opportunity to learn, schools and the resources they house need to be available to support student learning when school is not in session.
 New school/community partnerships are needed to provide the human and material resources required to make comprehensive academic support accessible to every student.
 Today in our district, students from low income families are at twice the risk of dropping out of school as their non-low income counterparts.
 This is just one example of an inequity that can be significantly reduced through school/community partnerships.

-Foundations, corporations, parent groups and individuals currently fund a patchwork of academic support programs in many schools.
+Schools, foundations, corporations, parent groups and individuals currently fund a patchwork of academic support programs.
 These important programs meet a wide range of needs, but lack the capacity, frequency, duration and resources that students need to excel.
 The community can leverage existing school district and donor investments by securing the additional funding needed to operate a comprehensive, year-round, academic support program.
-The cost to keep a building open for academic support costs less than $20 per hour.
-This pays for a district employee who provides access to the building and program oversight which sets the stage for teams of community volunteers to come and work with students.
+The cost to keep a building open for academic support is less than $20 per hour.
+This pays for a district employee who provides access to the building and program oversight.
+This sets the stage for teams of community volunteers to come and work with students on homework completion, much as parents do in many households.
 With financial support from the community, we can provide every student with access to the support needed to succeed academically.

 truly leveraging the community's investment in education!